The weatherboard home was built in the 60’s and after 50 years was ripe for a facelift and the Hamptons style seemed the logical solution.

 The eaves were all cladded in Hampton’s eave sheeting again eliminating the painting

-The walls were rid of any dry rot and clad in Australian made Palliside UPVC weatherboards that contains a UV filter, so it will not fade or become brittle and insulates the home with its inbuilt cellular core.
+The walls were rid of any dry rot and clad in Australian made Palliside UPVC weatherboards that contains a UV filter, so it will not become brittle and insulates the home with its inbuilt cellular core.

 The timber windows were retained on this job.